 We’ve created this resource center to help answer your questions about COVID-19 and how it affects your coverage and care.

 Questions People Are Asking

-- How do I Say “No” to relatives, friends, and neighbors with the holidays approaching?
+4. How do I Say “No” to relatives, friends, and neighbors who want to gather?

 - Recognize your feelings – are you saying yes – or are you inclined to say yes to please the other person?
 If you answer “yes” or even “maybe” to this question reconsider your response.
 “No” is completely appropriate.
 This is a global pandemic.
 Your friend or neighbor may thank you in the long run.